 12 (364).
 Ryan Perez.
 LHP.
 Age 21. $80K bonus.

-The infamous switch pitcher, Perez could hit at least 95 mph with both arms, but he never held an ERA lower than 5.02 out of the bullpen with opponents batting over .300 against him for his career and he was released by the Indians prior to the 2017 season.
+The infamous switch pitcher, Perez could hit at least 95 mph with both arms, but he never held an ERA lower than 5.02 out of the bullpen with opponents batting over .300 against him for his career and he was released by the Indians this past March.

 13 (394).
 Daniel Salters.
 C/LHH.
 Age 22.

-Salters looked like he could become a top catching prospect in 2016, skipping Lake County altogether and then making the Carolina League All-Star team before earning a promotion to Double-A, but then he stalled out badly.
+Salters seemingly broke out in 2016, skipping Lake County altogether and then making the Carolina League All-Star team before earning a promotion to Double-A, but then he stalled out badly.

 14 (424).
 Matt Esparza.
 RHP.
 Age 20.
 Interview